 A little more about me:

-I have been married to my wife, Sandi Reinardy, for 8 years and we’ve lived in the Spring Harbor neighborhood for close to 6 years.
+I have been married to my wife, Sandi Reinardy, for 10 years and we’ve lived in the Spring Harbor neighborhood for over 7 years.
 Sandi is from a very large family and while we don’t have any of our own children, we do have 27 nieces and nephews who we dote on and spoil.

-Community involvement has always been important to me, and I’ve been a technology geek since I was a child.
-When I was in high school I got involved with my 8,500-student school district to build their first website, as well as the sites of the 13 district schools.
-Then then hired me to build the district’s first staff e-mail server.
-It was an incredible experience that exposed to me to the workplace before graduating high school in 1998 and led to multiple job opportunities after graduation.
+Community involvement has always been important to me and I’ve been a technology geek since I was a child.
+When I was in high school, I got involved with my 8,500-student school district to build their first website, as well as the sites of the 13 district schools.
+They then hired me to build the district’s first staff e-mail server.
+It was an incredible experience that exposed to me to meaningful work in our public institutions before graduating high school.

-I decide to attend Stevens Institute of Technology in Hoboken, NJ to pursue a B.S. in Computer Science.
+I decided to attend Stevens Institute of Technology in Hoboken, NJ to pursue a B.S. in Computer Science.
 At that time, the program was struggling to adapt to the rapidly changing industry and after a year and a half I received a job offer to build and run the IT department of a translation company.
 The experience was too good to pass up and I left school and took the job.
 A few years later, I became a partner in an IT consulting firm focused on supporting small and medium-sized companies in the New York City area.
-I spent close to 15 years in that position, which exposed me to many different industries and required extensive partnership-building with both vendors and clients to help keep businesses running.
+I spent close to 15 years in that position, which exposed me to a wide range of industries and required extensive partnership-building with both vendors and clients to help keep businesses running.

-During my time in Hoboken, I became very active in city government.
+During my time in Hoboken, I became very active in the city government.
 Hoboken is a densely populated city and I initially became involved in grassroots efforts to improve the amount and quality of park space.
 Through that work, I learned there was more I could do to help improve the quality of life in our community.
-I was a campaign volunteer for former Mayor Dawn Zimmer in a city council race, as well as her campaigns for Mayor (she’s was elected twice to that position).
+I was a campaign volunteer for former Mayor Dawn Zimmer in a city council race, as well as her two successful campaigns for Mayor.
 I was later appointed to the city’s planning board (a volunteer position), where I eventually became Chairman and helped facilitate the implementation of sound city planning initiatives, including a re-examination of the City’s Master Plan for Zoning and Development.

-My wife and I moved to Madison in 2013 when I joined a small healthcare technology start-up as their Chief Technology and Chief Strategy Officer.
+My wife and I moved to Madison in 2013 when I joined healthcare technology start-up CenterX as their Chief Technology and Chief Strategy Officer.
 After 5 years helping grow the company into a successful venture, I sold my ownership stake in 2017 and I have since left the company with the desire to focus on efforts that more directly impact my local community.
-My wife is a Wisconsin native and we have come to love Madison.